A class of goodness-of-fit tests for spatial extremes models based on max-stable processes: Introduction

 \section{Introduction}

 The measurement of extremes, especially in the environment, is often spatial in nature as variables such as precipitation, temperature, pollutant concentration, or wind speed, are recorded over time at a network of sites.
 As rare events that occur at multiple locations simultaneously or within a very short time period can cause extensive damage, the modeling of spatial dependence in the analysis of extremes appears crucial from a risk management perspective.
-In contrast to univariate extreme-value theory which is rather mature and has been applied to a variety of fields \citep[see e.g.][for an overview]{Col01}, spatial extremes analysis gained sharpened focus only relatively recently \citep[see e.g.][]{Smi90, Sch02, SchTaw03, PadRibSis10, DavGho12, DavPadRib12}.
+In contrast to univariate extreme-value theory which is rather mature and has been applied to a variety of fields \citep[see e.g.][for an overview]{Col01}, spatial extremes analysis gained sharpened focus only relatively recently \citep[see e.g.][]{Smi90, Sch02, SchTaw03, PadRibSis10, BlaDav11, DavGho12, DavPadRib12, FueHenRei13, Rib13}.

-It seems natural to base the modeling of spatial extremes on {\em max-stable processes} as the latter stem from an extension of multivariate extreme-value theory to the process setting \citep[see e.g.][]{deH84,deHPer06}.
-Two parametric models based on max-stable processes are frequently encountered in the literature due to their mathematical tractability and physical interpretation.
-The first one is known as the {\em Gaussian extreme-value model} and was proposed by \citet{Smi90}.
-The second one is often referred to as the {\em extremal Gaussian model} and has been suggested by \citet{Sch02}.
-The recent literature suggests to base the inference about the parameters of these two models on the {\em composite likelihood} because the full likelihood is unknown or intractable when four or more sites are involved in the analysis \citep[see e.g.][]{PadRibSis10, GenMaSan11, DavGho12}.
+One natural approach for modeling spatial extremes consists of using {\em max-stable processes} as the latter stem from an extension of multivariate extreme-value theory to the process setting.
+Several parametric models were derived from so-called {\em spectral representations} of max-stable processes \citep[see e.g.][]{deH84,Sch02,deHPer06}.
+Among the most frequently encountered models, one finds the Smith, the Schlather and the class of Brown-Resnick models.
+The recent literature suggests to base the inference about the parameters of these models on the {\em pairwise likelihood} because the full likelihood is typically intractable \citep[see e.g.][for more details on this matter]{PadRibSis10, GenMaSan11, DavGho12}.